MadasuDeepika/MadasuDeepika/README.md

 - 👋 Hi, I’m @MadasuDeepika
-- 👀 I’m interested in data science and data analytics
+- 👀 I’m interested in data science and data analytics.
-- 🌱 I’m currently learning on machine learning and cloud computing.
+- 🌱 I’m currently learning on responsive page and javascripts.
-- 💞️ I’m looking to collaborate on classification-template-for-ML
+- 💞️ I’m looking to create things that betters everyone's life.
-- 📫 How to reach me madasu.deepika2019@vitstudent.ac.in
+- 📫 How to reach me https://www.linkedin.com/in/madasudeepika/

 <!---
 MadasuDeepika/MadasuDeepika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.